FerAmbriz/AutoMethyc/docs/docs/index.rst

 followed by the prediction evaluation using a logistic regression model.
 Finally, the ROC curve analysis is performed, evaluating the best combination.

-   ROC curves of sites with better accuracy to classification

 Variant calling in germline
 ---------------------------